 Following an introductory meeting where we had showcased examples of our creative services, Bedoukian Research identified a need for a polished sales and promotional tool.
 CCG was tasked with creating a compelling piece that highlighted the clients’ featured ingredients in an exciting way.
 Organized into seven families, each ingredient card design would need to include all of the pertinent information as it related to each.
 The descriptions in the card design would include stats such as ingredient & chemical name, family, BRI, and CAS numbers, odor description, fragrance use, use level, Log P, vapor pressure, tenacity on blotter, stability, and performance.
 The goal was for Bedoukian’s audience to be able to easily identify the categories that each ingredient was associated with and therefore, learn as much information about their performance as possible.

-As with any new initiative, we first scheduled a complimentary project consultation which functioned as an information gathering session and a Q&A forum.
+As with any new initiative, we first scheduled a complementary project consultation which functioned as an information gathering session and a Q&A forum.
 Once the client approved our proposal through our efficient e-sign platform, we moved the project into our creative department.
 A brainstorming session was scheduled whereby we further developed our thoughts around the project’s parameters.
 We developed a couple of creative directions for the cover, and inside pages for the client to review.
 We were then able to share our ideas with them through an intuitive web-based proofing platform which allowed the client to annotate directly on our artwork.
 For more information about our creative process, visit here.

 We chose a modern format ‘flip’ style card deck printed on a heavyweight silk stock, bound with an aluminum Chicago screw.
 We recommended this screw style over plastic for durability.
 The cards were 3″ x 4.5″ and included 38 ingredients plus a front and back cover.
 Bedoukian branded, the 2-sided ingredient card design showcased the ingredients with their accompanying chemical structures and included all of the information relevant to each product.
 Our team’s initial brainstorm had led to some ideas: